How to Make Pinecone Bird feeders in 3-Easy Steps! Super Fun!

 1. Pinecones

-The best way to get yourself pinecones to make your bird feeders is to go out for a nature walk with the kids.
-Bring a few bags and collect pinecones for your project.
+The best way to get yourself pinecones to make your bird feeders is to go out for a nature walk with the kid and bring a few bags of medium and large pine cones for your project.

 I buy the biggest and cheapest peanut butter I can get my hands on!
 You can use natural peanut butter, but it’s not necessary.